"A brutal and a hideous double murder, as fiendish a business

 In the early hours of Tuesday morning, on the 13th January 1885, Thomas Anketell, manager of the Union Bank Roebourne, Western Australia and his clerk Henry Burrup were brutally murdered, whilst asleep, on the bank premises.
 The murder weapons were probably a pick axe and tomahawk and it was believed that there was more than one assailant.

 The murders sent shock waves through the colony.
 The ensuing investigation was mishandled from the beginning and hindered by class conventions of the day.
-The fact that Roebourne was a terribly isolated community meant that the expertise of experienced officers in such crimes were not at hand.
-Though it could be argued that it should have been easier to track down a murder precisely because the town was so isolated.
+The fact that Roebourne was a very isolated community meant that the expertise of experienced officers in such crimes were not at hand.
+Though it could be argued that it should have been easier to track down a murderer or murderers precisely because the town was so isolated.

 Eventually three men would stand trial.
 Charles Warburton, Frederick Bevan and San Qui.
 However, they were indicted only for the murder of Thomas Anketell.